The friendly Hotel West in Patreksfjörður Village in the Westfjords of Iceland

 Patreksfjörður village

-Hotel West is centrally located and excellent as a second stop if you are coming from Reykjavík visiting the Westfjords.
+Hotel West is centrally located and excellent as a second stop if you are coming from Reykjavík and visiting the Westfjords.
 It is a comfortable and friendly family hotel.

 A puffin at Látrabjarg

-Just across the fjord, you will find the road to Látrabjarg, the largest bird cliff in Iceland, and Rauðasandur, which is an extraordinarily beautiful part of Iceland.
-These 2 places are the best-known attractions in the south part of the Westfjords.
+These two places are the best-known attractions in the southern part of the Westfjords.
 You might also want to pop over to Kollsvík, the smallest settlement in Iceland, where you will find the oldest turf outhouse in Iceland.

-And a little further up north is Dynjandi waterfall, the Jewel of the Westfjords.
+And a little further up north is Dynjandi waterfall, the Jewel of the Westfjords

 A puffin at Látrabjarg

 Látrabjarg is the largest seabird cliff in Iceland and one of the westernmost parts of Europe.
-The birdlife here is amazing, and you will see the most popular Icelandic bird, the puffin, with its colourful beak and feet, in abundance here.
+The birdlife here is impressive, and you will see the most popular Icelandic bird, the puffin, with its colourful beak and feet, in abundance here.

-It is possible to get very close to this cute little bird, which is so tame in this area that you almost feel like it is posing for the camera :) I have found Látrabjarg to be the best place in Iceland to photograph the puffins.
+It is possible to get very close to this cute little bird, which is so tame in this area that you almost feel like it is posing for the camera :)

 A puffin at Látrabjarg